iPaoloTM/UNITN-Java-Cursor-Tracking/README.md

 # UNITN-Java-Cursor-Tracking
-A simple Java project where you can track in real time the position of your cursor in a panel
+A simple Java project where you can track in real time the position of your cursor in a panel and add some signs